By Chet Yarbrough

 Indre Viskontas covers a broad area of knowledge and experience.
 She offers many counter intuitive insights to human behavior and the brain in several recorded lectures.
 She explains neuronal and behavioral functions of the brain.

 Viskontas explains how and why the brain, though highly complex, and insightful, can be judgmentally weak, misleading, and health adverse.
-One human brain can provide extraordinary insight to the nature of things and events while maintaining the autonomic systems of the body.
+A human brain can provide extraordinary insight to the nature of things and events while maintaining the body’s autonomic system.
 On the other hand, that same brain can create appalling misinformation about things and events, distort the truth, and cause autonomic failures.

 From regions of the brain to basic parts of neurons, Viskontas dissects what is known and unknown about brain function.
 She ties brain anatomy to our limited knowledge of consciousness and human behavior.